tevino/wg-make/README.md

 # :pushpin: wg-make

 `wg-make` is a tool to help set up WireGuard based networks.
-Currently, it generates configurations for peers according to [a single configuration file](#network-configuration-file).
+Currently, it generates configurations for peers according to [a single network description file](#network-description-file).

 ```
 ├── networks